-The Australian Terrier is a toy breed growing to only 10 inches in height.
+The Australian Terrier is a small breed, growing to only 10 inches in height.
 It has a coarse wiry coat that grows about 2 inches in length.
-It comes in three colors: red, tan, and blue and tan.
+Plus, they come in three colors: red, tan, and blue and tan.

 Australian Terrier Temperament

-The Australian Terrier can have a few issues including cruciate ligament rupture, Legg-Perthes disease, and seizures.
+However, the Australian Terrier can have a few potential health issues including cruciate ligament rupture, Legg-Perthes disease, and seizures.